Military: Etymology and definitions

-The first recorded use of the word military in English, spelled militarie, was in 1582.
+The first recorded use of the word "military" in English, spelled militarie, was in 1582.
 It comes from the Latin militaris (from Latin miles 'soldier') through French, but is of uncertain etymology, one suggestion being derived from *mil-it- – going in a body or mass.

-As a noun, the military usually refers generally to a country's armed forces, or sometimes, more specifically, to the senior officers who command them.
+As a noun phrase, "the military" usually refers generally to a country's armed forces, or sometimes, more specifically, to the senior officers who command them.
 In general, it refers to the physicality of armed forces, their personnel, equipment, and the physical area which they occupy.

-As an adjective, military originally referred only to soldiers and soldiering, but it soon broadened to apply to land forces in general, and anything to do with their profession.
+As an adjective, military originally referred only to soldiers and soldiering, but it broadened to apply to land forces in general, and anything to do with their profession.
 The names of both the Royal Military Academy (1741) and United States Military Academy (1802) reflect this.
 However, at about the time of the Napoleonic Wars, military began to be used in reference to armed forces as a whole, such as "military service", "military intelligence", and "military history".
 As such, it now connotes any activity performed by armed force personnel.

 History

 Military history is often considered to be the history of all conflicts, not just the history of the state militaries.
 It differs somewhat from the history of war, with military history focusing on the people and institutions of war-making, while the history of war focuses on the evolution of war itself in the face of changing technology, governments, and geography.

 Military history has a number of facets.
 One main facet is to learn from past accomplishments and mistakes, so as to more effectively wage war in the future.
 Another is to create a sense of military tradition, which is used to create cohesive military forces.
-Still, another may be to learn to prevent wars more effectively.
+Still, another is to learn to prevent wars more effectively.
 Human knowledge about the military is largely based on both recorded and oral history of military conflicts (war), their participating armies and navies and, more recently, air forces.